 This coronavirus disease pandemic seemingly turns out as an opening salvo for more restrictions and state control over individual’s self-determination in the coming days—a prelude to the Biblical mark of the beast—many have brushed it aside.

-Too many red flags to notice about this COVID-19 pandemic, and how the Duterte government interplays dictatorship and common good on the pretext of preventing the spread of COVID-19.
-Yet, we never heard about any rhetoric from #neveragain, #neverforget folks uneasy about the escalating individual’s freedom restriction amid the COVID-19 pandemic.
+Too many red flags to notice about this COVID-19 pandemic, and how the Duterte government interplays dictatorship and the common good on the pretext of preventing the spread of COVID-19.
+Yet, we never heard about any rhetoric from #neveragain, #neverforget martial law folks uneasy about the escalating individual’s freedom restriction amid the COVID-19 pandemic.

 Rather, these perceived “human rights advocates” prefer to seemingly continue to play electioneering tirelessly sensationalizing the Marcos martial law as if they’re holier-than-thou.